 The village of Charlestown, just beside St Austell, has been used during the filming of Poldark since the first series.
 It’s not hard to understand why, it is an enchanting place that just oozes history.

 Much of the china clay passed through here on its way to the factories across the globe.
 Just above the harbour the wonderful Shipwreck Museum is bursting with historical artefacts.
 In fact it boasts is the largest collection of its kind in Europe.
 As well as the history of the area you can see displays on the Titanic and see finds for over 150 other wrecks, a fascinating collections of diving suits, explore the underground tunnels and follow the i-spy trail.

 This is a rarely visited attraction in St Austell.
 One of Cornwall’s numerous Holy Well‘s and an ancient place that provides a haven of tranquillity tucked away in a wooded valley just outside the town.
 Built in the late 15th century, Menacuddle Well lay forgotten for many years until one St Austell family brought it back to life.

-Around 100 years ago Admiral Sir Charles John Graves Sawles, of the Penrice Estate, restored Menacuddle Well and bequeathed it to the people of St Austell in memory of his only son who was killed in action at Ypres in November 1914 at the age of 26.
+Around 100 years ago Admiral Sir Charles John Graves Sawles, of the Penrice Estate, restored Menacuddle Well.
+He bequeathed it to the people of St Austell in memory of his only son.
+He was killed in action at Ypres in November 1914 at 26 years old.
 Near to the well house and waterfall you will also find the carved stone known as the Druids Chair.